 McLaren 570S GT4

 The 570S GT4 is a very good all-rounder that should see you having great results if it’s driven well with a good setup.

 With five GT4 cars from five different manufacturers available on iRacing, it’s quite easy to pick your favourite and just drive.
-Some people choose based on brand loyalty, and others choose, for example, based on looks or which car has the best sound.
-We think that you should choose the car that will give you the best chance of success during the course of the entire twelve-week season of the iRacing GT4 Challenge series.
+Some people choose based on brand loyalty, and others choose, for example, based on looks or which car has the best sound, but choosing a car based on personal comfort is likely to help you get the most out of your car over the course of a 12-week Falken Tyre Sports Car Challenge season.